Cloud1379/cse15l-lab-reports/LabReport3.md

 # Option 1

 The first option that I used was `-i` which ignored case disctinctions in the pattern and the input files.
+This is useful if you are looking for a word and don't care about its capitalization.

 I first tried using it to search through `written_2/*` for the word "Paella."
 When I searched without using `-i` it gave me two results, and when I used `-i` it gave me four.